Ehsan Danish: Death and legacy

 He died on 22 March 1982 in Lahore and was laid to rest at Miani Sahib Graveyard.
 His poetry and writings about the dignity of labour earned him the title of 'Shaer-i-Mazdoor' (poet of the labourers).

 Autobiography - Jahan-e-Danish

-Ehsan Danish was a prolific prose writer and had contributed hundred of articles, essays and books in the domain of Urdu prose.
-Ehsan Danish autobiography "Jahan-e-danish" is a splendid masterpiece in Urdu literature.
-Jahan-e-Danish was first published in 1973 by Ehsan Danish in Lahore, Pakistan and duly received Adam Ji literary award in recognition of its literary value and linguistic stature.
-The language, diction, realism, sincerity and above all a unique classical flavor of language and literature elevates this autobiography at the highest position in the realm of Urdu autobiographies.
+Ehsan Danish was a prolific prose writer who has authored hundreds of articles, essays and books in Urdu.
+His autobiography "Jahan-e-danish," was first published in 1973 by Ehsan Danish in Lahore, Pakistan and received the Adam Ji literary award in recognition of its literary value and linguistic stature.

 An excerpt

 Maulvi Saeed talks of Ehsan Danish, the poet.
 He recalls:

 "In 1928, when we lived in Mozang, I happened to be present at a gathering in the street adjoining ours where a short-statured but a well-built darkish young man recited a naat in a voice which kept the audience spell-bound".

 The poet was Ehsan-bin-Danish (now Ehsan Danish, for 'bin' though in Arabic stood for 'son of', in Hindi meant 'without').
 The poet had come from across the Yamuna in search of employment – and perhaps recognition, too.
 Lahore gave him both; employment which hardly did any credit to this city, recognition, of course, which it never held back.

 Ehsan was seen in the evening at the mushairas; in the morning, at the building sites with a brush in one hand and the lime-bucket in the other; or doing a gardener's job on the Simla Hill.
 He has recorded the experiences of his early days in a fascinating autobiography – Jahan-e-Danish.
 In the realm of poetry, he was not a mere labourer, but a master architect."